zeno4ever/outlinedemoparty/content/_index.md

 # NEWS ABOUT THE PARTY

+Remote participation is open!
+submit your entries for *free* via wuhu.
+Check out 'COMPOS'for details, rules and login.
+We're looking forward to your creations!

 ### Before you travel to the party

 To make use of the beds at the facility, you must bring your own sheet and blanket or sleepingbag.
 Just a blanket or sleepingbag is not enough, the sheet is obligatory for every visitor.